(el trom' boe pag)

 Eltrombopag may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-- flu symptoms such as fever, headache, sore throat, tiredness, cough, and body aches
+- flu symptoms such as fever, headache, sore throat, cough, tiredness, chills, and body aches

 - decreased appetite